Digital signal processing: Autoregression analysis

 A signal is represented as linear combination of its previous samples.
 Coefficients of the combination are called autoregression coefficients.
 This method has higher frequency resolution and can process shorter signals compared to the Fourier transform.
 Prony's method can be used to estimate phases, amplitudes, initial phases and decays of the components of signal.
 Components are assumed to be complex decaying exponents.

 Time-frequency analysis

-A time-frequency representation of signal can capture both temporal evolution and frequency structure of analyzed signal.
-Temporal and frequency resolution are limited by the principle of uncertainty and the tradeoff is adjusted by the width of analysis window.
+A time-frequency representation of a signal can capture both temporal evolution and frequency structure of the signal.
+Temporal and frequency resolution are limited by the uncertainty principle and the tradeoff is adjusted by the width of the analysis window.
 Linear techniques such as Short-time Fourier transform, wavelet transform, filter bank, non-linear (e.g., Wigner–Ville transform) and autoregressive methods (e.g. segmented Prony method) are used for representation of signal on the time-frequency plane.
 Non-linear and segmented Prony methods can provide higher resolution, but may produce undesirable artifacts.
 Time-frequency analysis is usually used for analysis of non-stationary signals.
 For example, methods of fundamental frequency estimation, such as RAPT and PEFAC are based on windowed spectral analysis.